Brussels or Bruges: Which Belgian City to Visit?

 Affordability

 Depending on what you end up doing, prices in both Bruges and Brussels can be somewhat comparable.
-Obviously, nearby to major tourist hotspots, you’re going to pay more than if you’re in more locally-focused joints and this is the same for both cities.
-In general, however, you may end up spending less on a trip to Bruges than you may in Brussels.
+Obviously, near to major tourist hotspots, you’re going to pay more than if you’re in more locally-focused joints and this is the same for both cities.

 If you’re looking to do some sightseeing, you’ll be happy to know that many things to do in Bruges are free and on foot.

-As we stated already above, you won’t spend that much money on transport in Bruges because you can walk to most places, which is excellent for your wallet.
+As I stated already above, you won’t spend that much money on transport in Bruges because you can walk to most places, which is excellent for your wallet.

 Canals of Bruges